Ricky Blake: Professional career

 On July 18, 1991, he was signed as a free agent by the Dallas Cowboys.
 He spent the first 4 weeks of the season on the injured reserve list with a neck injury.
 He was activated on September 25 to be the backup behind Emmitt Smith.
 He had six carries for 38 yards against the Cincinnati Bengals, including a 30-yard touchdown run on his first NFL carry.
 Against the Phoenix Cardinals, he posted a season-high nine carries for 42 yards, but suffered a career-threatening right hip fracture (he sheared the leg bone from the hip socket) on the last play of the game.
 He was placed on the injured reserve list, finishing with 15 carries for 80 yards (second on the team), a 5.3-yard average (led the team) and one touchdown.
 In 1992, he missed the first 6 games of the season, because his broken hip was not fully healed.
 On October 19, he was waived after not being able to regain his previous form and his comeback attempt was also complicated by thyroid problems.

 In 1993, he signed with the Seattle Seahawks.
 He was released on August 26.

 In 1994, he signed with the Fort Worth Cavalry of the Arena Football League, to play as a fullback/linebacker.
 He was a backup player, rushing 4 times for 12 yards (3.0-yard avg.) and had one tackle.

 In 1995, he played for the Barcelona Dragons in the World League of American Football.
-In 1996, he was drafted by the Dragons, but did not make the team.
+In 1996, he was selected by the Dragons, but did not make the team.

 In 1996, he was signed by the St. Louis Rams as a free agent.
 He was released in August.